 The European Commission and many Member States actively contribute to initiatives improving reporting methodologies and data availability on financial support to developing countries.

-Such initiatives include the OECD Development Assistance Committee, Technical Working Group, OECD Research Collaborative on Tracking Finance for Climate Action and International Aid Transparency Initiative.
+Such initiatives include the OECD Development Assistance Committee, OECD Research Collaborative on Tracking Finance for Climate Action, the GEF Capacity Building Initiative for Transparency (CBIT), and International Aid Transparency Initiative.

-This is important to track progress towards the developed countries' joint goal of mobilising USD 100 billion per year until and including 2025.
+This is important to track progress towards the developed countries' joint goal of mobilising USD 100 billion per year in support of climate action in developing countries until, and including, 2025.

 EU reporting framework